The Best of Everything

 The writer, Anton Burge, was clearly fluent with the background of both his characters and used lots of well-known dialogue and quick-fire repartee from throughout their careers with abandon.
 Only true fans would know that much of the dialogue was out of context for 1962.
 However, this did not detract from the enjoyment of the performance.

 Above: Happy birthday to Chris Wilmore!
-Chris's party was held at Lucky Strike Lanes in LA, with the gorgeous cake by "Cake and Art" of West Hollywood.
+Chris's party was held at Lucky Strike Lanes in LA, with cake by "Cake and Art" of West Hollywood.